LGBTQ rights in the United Kingdom

 The rights of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the United Kingdom have developed significantly over time.
 Today, lesbian, gay and bisexual rights are considered to be advanced by international standards.
 However, evaluations from ILGA-Europe have indicated significant backsliding, with the UK receiving the highest score in Europe in the organisation's 2015 report on LGBTI rights, before falling to 22nd place in the 2025 report.
 In particular, anti-trans rhetoric in UK media has been described as "increasing and becoming more vitriolic" since 2016 and becoming "super-charged" since 2018.

-Prior to the formal introduction of Christianity in Britain in 597 AD, when Augustine of Canterbury arrived in Britain, the citizens might have been able to practice homosexuality through the Celtic, Roman and Anglo Saxon periods, though evidence is lacking: for example there are no surviving Celtic written records.
-Post 597 AD, Christianity and homosexuality clashed.
-Same-sex male sexual activity was characterised as "sinful" but not illegal.
-Under the Buggery Act 1533 male anal sex was outlawed and made punishable by death.
-LGBT rights first came to prominence following the decriminalisation of sexual activity between men, in 1967 in England and Wales, and later in Scotland and Northern Ireland.
+At the time of the initial formation of the UK in 1707, Christian teaching condemned same-sex male sexual activity as "sinful" and the 1533 Buggery Act made male anal sex a civil offence punishable by death in England and Wales.
+LGBT rights first came to prominence following the decriminalisation of sexual activity between men in 1967 in England and Wales, and later in Scotland and Northern Ireland.
 Sexual activity between women was never subject to the same legal restriction.

 Since the turn of the 21st century, LGBTQ rights have increasingly strengthened in support.
 Some discrimination protections have been in place for LGBT people since 1999, but they were then extended to all areas under the Equality Act 2010.
 A ban on LGBT individuals serving openly in the armed forces was officially lifted in 2016, though a policy of non-enforcement had been in place since 2000.
 The age of consent was equalised at 16, (Note: This was 17 in Northern Ireland at the time but has since been lowered in line with the rest of the UK.) regardless of sexual orientation, in 2001.
 Having been introduced in the 1980s, Section 28, which prohibited the "promotion of homosexuality" by schools and local authorities, was repealed in 2003.
 Transgender people have had the ability to apply to change their legal gender since 2005.
 The same year, same-sex couples were granted the right to enter into a civil partnership, a similar legal structure to marriage, and also to adopt in England and Wales.
 Scotland later followed on adoption rights for same-sex couples in 2009, and Northern Ireland in 2013.
 Same-sex marriage was legalised in England and Wales, and Scotland in 2014, and in Northern Ireland in 2020.